Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 An eCommerce site is a website specifically built to sell products or services to customers.
 The entirety of the transaction takes place online, including the eCommerce payment.
 That's why there are so many options on the market for eCommerce software.

-One form of eCommerce site that has massively grown in popularity over the past two decades is the eCommerce marketplace.
+One form of eCommerce site that has massively grown in popularity over the past two decades is the online marketplace.
 These sites let consumers or businesses sell products directly to one another while paying a small fee to the site owner.
 For food suppliers, BlueCart eCommerce is the ideal choice.
 With an industry-leading digital catalog, integrated payment processing, and a slew of reports businesses can connect with customers and make DTC food and B2B sales easily.
 It's even great at cross selling.

 If You Don't Know, Now You Know